johnshaff/ultra-cli/docs/ultra/LiveContextWindow.md

 2. **Multiple Context Windows**: The design could be extended to support multiple windows for different aspects of context.
 3. **Collaborative Editing**: The pickle-based communication could be replaced with network-based sharing for collaborative editing.
 4. **Context Templates**: The editor could be enhanced with template support for common context patterns.

-## Conclusion

-The Live Editable Context Window exemplifies thoughtful architectural design that balances performance, usability, and maintainability.
-By leveraging appropriate technologies for each component and establishing clean interfaces between them, it provides powerful functionality without compromising the core application experience.

-This feature significantly enhances the Ultra CLI's capabilities for developers and engineers who need fine-grained control over their conversation context while maintaining the streamlined terminal interface for everyday use.